ray-project/ray/doc/source/serve/http-guide.md

-This section should help you:
+This section should help you understand how to:

-- Understand how to configure HTTP server location
+- configure HTTP server location
-- Understand how to send HTTP request to serve deployment
+- send HTTP request to serve deployment
-- Understand how Ray Serve integrate with FastAPI
+- use Ray Serve integrate with FastAPI
-- Understand how to use customized HTTP Adapter
+- use customized HTTP Adapter

 ## Configuring HTTP Server Locations